 Astoria is a somewhat small city located in the state of Oregon.
 With a population of 9,626 people and five constituent neighborhoods, Astoria is the 53rd largest community in Oregon.
-Astoria has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Astoria was built prior to World War II, making it one of the older and more historic cities in the country.

 Astoria is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Astoria is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Astoria who work in office and administrative support (13.56%), sales jobs (10.04%), and management occupations (8.88%).
+There are especially a lot of people living in Astoria who work in office and administrative support (14.88%), management occupations (10.47%), and sales jobs (8.36%).

 The most common language spoken in Astoria is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Scandinavian languages.